 The second technique is using the Content Advisor in Internet Explorer.
 Once this is enabled, you can allow or dis-allow any website you want.
 So if you have young children, you will want to allow websites as they need them and have all others blocked.
 To enable Content Adviser, open IE and go to Tools>Internet Options>and then the Content tab.
 Once you enable the advisor, you can click to allow whatever website you feel are appropriate for that user.
 You will also need to supply a password, so these changes cannot be undone by the user.

-How you lock down the Internet will depend on who uses the computer and how technical they are.
+How you block websites will depend on who uses the computer and how technical they are.
 The best way to restrict access is through altering the DNS provider and settings on the router.